NOT JUST ONE THING

 This show invites us to unsettle how we look.
 Each of the artists experiments with not only unexpected materials but also curious scale and unfamiliar viewing modes as tools for creating new, site-responsive installations.
 The artwork refocuses our attention on the multidimensional ways we might experience the location, history and ecology of Wilderstein.
 As art critic John Berger eloquently describes it: “The relation between what we see and what we know is never settled.”

 Curated by Krista Caballero, Co-Director of the Center for Experimental Humanities at Bard College and Julia B. Rosenbaum, Associate Professor of Art History and Visual Culture at Bard College.
-Exhibit runs from the beginning of June through the end of October 2021.
+Exhibit runs from June 6 through October 31, 2021.

 Pictured: WAVE by John Ruppert, galvanized chain-link fabric, approximately 4’ x 4’ x 100’.